The program might be ending, but this opens the door to something new.

 “I don’t want to sound ungrateful for all they’ve done and all their kindness, but I thought this was about a long walk together.”

-Terrance understood better than his team what this journey is all about.
+Terrance understood much better than his team what this journey of reentry and relationship is all about.
 He knew he was just getting started.

 These final two modules help us look beyond the “program’s end” to imagining a “long walk together”:

-• What if this is this just the beginning of our relationship with our resurrecting friend?
+What if this is just the beginning of our relationship with our resurrecting friend?

-• What if this is this just the beginning of a transformation inside me?
+What if this is just the beginning of a transformation insideme?

-• What if this is this just the beginning of a larger call for our church?
+What if this is just the beginning of a larger call forour congregation?

 WHAT IF THIS IS JUST THE BEGINNING OF OUR RELATIONSHIP?

-This program has connected you, built a bridge between your worlds, a structure to assist in the resurrection and re-entry process together.
-Now you don’t need the training wheels; you can ride as you please.
+This program has connected you, built a bridge between your worlds, a structure to assist in the resurrection and reentry process together.
+You don’t need the training wheels anymore; you can ride as you please.
 Your lives are connected now.
-You don’t need prison letters or video visits to chat now.
-You can text and call and see how each other are doing.
+You don’t need prison letters or video visits to chat.
+You can text and call and see each other whenever you want.

-And resurrection—healing, reintegrating into society from years of prison and isolation and separation from family, economy, earth—can take years.
+Resurrection—healing, reintegrating into society after years of prison and isolation and separation from family, friendship, economy, society — can take years.

 IF THEY’RE DOING WELL: